 The resume skills section is often listed after the professional experience section, but some resume templates have the skill section at a separate column on the left or right-hand side of the document.

 Using a template such as those available through Envato Elements and GraphicRiver makes your professional skills look more organized and easy to read for the recruiter.
-Below is an example of how to list programming skills on a resume (based on a template from Envato Elements), which clearly shows the applicant has more experience when it comes to programming (HTML5 and CSS3) compared to graphic design (Illustrator).
+Above is an example of how to list programming skills on a resume (based on a template from Envato Elements), which clearly shows the applicant has more experience when it comes to programming (HTML5 and CSS3) compared to graphic design (Illustrator).

 2 Major Types of Skills to Put on a Resume